When betting on darts it’s hard to pick anyone other than the phenomenal Phil Taylor

 There are many darts leagues and tournaments held around the world.
 Many, such as the North American Pro League and the World Series of Darts in Las Vegas, are not televised and therefore the bookmakers do not post odds.
 The actual tournaments and leagues odds are available for, come from one of the two primary organisers of professional darts – PDC and BDO.
 I’ll start with providing an overview of tournaments from the most popular organiser first.

 PDC World Championship – This is the most prestigious tournament in professional darts.
 It began in 1994 over a dispute/breakaway from BDO and has been held every year since.
-The venue is Alexandra Palace in London, England and the primary sponsor is UK bookmaker Ladbrokes.com.
+The venue is Alexandra Palace in London, England.
 The tournament begins in December and runs until early January.
 It starts with a legs format and moves to sets at the end.
 The prize fund is a whopping £1,000,000.

 Premier League Darts – This league began on Sky Sports in 2005 and is now the world’s largest indoor sporting event.
 This is an annual league featuring 8-players who compete in a double round-robin format across different venues in England from February to May.
 It uses a legs format and carries a £450,000 prize fund.